death

 A Dialogue About Death

 Every story ever written has a beginning, middle and an end.
-Every author considers the end when first sitting down to write a storyline; However in the greatest story an individual will ever author, the end is often left unscripted.
-We can’t write death in on our calendars and begin to plan when it seems […]
+Every author considers the end when first sitting down to write a storyline; However in the greatest story an individual will ever author, the end is often left unscripted.… Continue reading

 -